-6.1 Structural features of the 3D model
+6.1.
+Structural Features of the 3-D Model

-As discussed in section 5, the trade-off between sedimentary thickness and shear velocities in the upper crust is strong beneath the Songliao and Huabei Basins; thus, we do not present or discuss upper crustal velocities here.
+[47] As discussed in section 5, the trade-off between sedimentary thickness and shear velocities in the upper crust is strong beneath the Songliao and Huabei Basins; thus, we do not present or discuss upper crustal velocities here.
 Lower crustal velocities are much more robust, however, and they are shown in Figure 14a, which is a profile taken at 80% of the Moho depth.
 On the continent, lower crustal velocities average about 3.75 km/s, but bifurcate.
 Velocities are higher, averaging about 3.90 km/s, beneath the Korean peninsula, the Northeast Asian Fold Belt and the Songliao Basin but are slower elsewhere, including the North China Craton, the Xing'an-East Mongolia, and the Yellow Sea, averaging about 3.80 km/s.
-The high velocity lower crust beneath far eastern Asia and the Songliao Basin may represent compositional differences between these regions and the tectonically distinct North China Craton and Xing'an-East Mongolia.
+The high-velocity lower crust beneath far eastern Asia and the Songliao Basin may represent compositional differences between these regions and the tectonically distinct North China Craton and Xing'an-East Mongolia.
 The slowest lower crustal velocities are observed beneath the Sea of Japan, running between about 3.50 to 3.60 km/s.
-The largest uncertainties in lower crustal velocities are for the Sea of Japan, however (Fig. 16a).
+The largest uncertainties in lower crustal velocities are for the Sea of Japan, however (Figure 16a).

-We use the term "mantle lithosphere" here qualitatively and relatively, and it may be substituted with the term "seismic lid".
-We take it to mean the high velocity zone in the uppermost mantle more or less directly below Moho.
-Thus, in our usage, the base of the lithosphere is the depth at which velocities begin to decrease beneath a higher velocity overriding With this definition, on the vertical profiles in Figure 17 the base of the lithosphere occurs at the depth at which blue colors give way to green colors (~4.5 km/s) if the highest velocities are blues.
+[48] We use the term "mantle lithosphere" here qualitatively and relatively, and it may be substituted with the term "seismic lid."
+We take it to mean the high-velocity zone in the uppermost mantle more or less directly below Moho.
+Thus, in our usage, the base of the lithosphere is the depth at which velocities begin to decrease beneath a higher-velocity overriding mantle.
+With this definition, on the vertical profiles in Figure 17 the base of the lithosphere occurs at the depth at which blue colors give way to green colors (~4.5 km/s) if the highest velocities are blues.
 If the highest velocities are greens (e.g., beneath the Sea of Japan), the base of the lithosphere occurs where the greens give way to white (~4.4 km/s).
-The term "asthenosphere" is defined more quantitatively, as the region of the mantle where Vs < 4.25 km/s, or where red colors are found in Figure 17.
-With these definitions, for example, the lithosphere is 70-80 km thick beneath the Songliao Basin (Fig. 17, B-B') and is 50-60 km thick beneath the Sea of Japan (Fig. 17, A-A').
-The asthenosphere exists on the vertical profiles only beneath some of the North China Craton (Fig. 17, B-B', C-C'), the regions bordering the Sea of Japan (Fig. 17, A-A', C-C'), and the East China Sea (Fig. 17, D-D', E-E').
+The term "asthenosphere" is defined more quantitatively, as the region of the mantle where Vs <4.25 km/s, or where red colors are found in Figure 17.
+With these definitions, for example, the lithosphere is 70-80 km thick beneath the Songliao Basin (Figure 17, profile B-B') and is 50-60 km thick beneath the Sea of Japan (Figure 17, profile A-A').
+The asthenosphere exists on the vertical profiles only beneath some of the North China Craton (Figure 17, profiles B-B' and C-C'), the regions bordering the Sea of Japan (Figure 17, profiles A-A' and C-C'), and the East China Sea (Figure 17, profiles D-D' and E-E').
 Thus, with these definitions, across most of the region the asthenosphere is not reached by 100 km depth.
 Across most of the region the lithosphere is underlain by a zone that is transitional between lithospheric and asthenospheric, which appears mainly as green and yellow colors on the vertical profiles.